marktr11/marktr11/README.md

 ## 👋 About Me

-I’m a passionate undergraduate in Data Science based in France, with a strong enthusiasm for **Machine Learning** and **Artificial Intelligence**.
+I’m a passionate undergraduate in Data Science based in France, deeply interested in the field of **Artificial Intelligence**, with a strong focus on **Machine Learning** applications.
-I love building intelligent systems that solve real-world problems—especially in:
+My current focus includes:

 - 🎯 Recommendation Systems
 - 📈 Predictive Analytics